Pain management during childbirth: Inhaled analgesia

 Another form of pharmacologic pain relief available for laboring mothers is inhaled nitrous oxide.
 This is typically a 50/50 mixture of nitrous oxide with air that is an inhaled analgesic and anesthetic.
 Nitrous oxide has been used for pain management in childbirth since the late 1800s.
 The use of inhaled analgesia is commonly used in the UK, Finland, Australia, Singapore and New Zealand, and is gaining in popularity in the United States.

 Although this method of pain control does not provide as much pain relief as an epidural, there are many benefits to this type of analgesia.
 Nitrous oxide is inexpensive and can be used safely at any stage of labor.
 It is useful for women wanting mild pain relief while maintaining mobility and have less monitoring than would be required with an epidural.
 It is also useful in early labor to assist with pain relief and used in conjunction with other non-pharmacologic pain methods such as birthing balls, position changes, and even possibly water birth.
 The gas is self-administered so the laboring mom has full control of how much gas she wishes to inhale at any given time.

 Nitrous oxide has the added benefit of limited side effects.
 Some mothers may experience some dizziness, nausea, vomiting, or drowsiness, however, since dosing is determined by the patient, once these symptoms begin she can limit her use.
 The gas takes effect quickly, but also lasts a short period of time so she must hold the mask to her face in order to benefit from the effects of analgesia.
 There is very little effect to the baby since it is quickly eliminated by the baby as soon as it begins breathing.
 Evidence does not suggest any clinically significant risk factors in the use of nitrous oxide gas as opposed to other methods of pain management both non-pharmacologic and pharmacologic in terms of Apgar or cord blood gas.
 There is also limited evidence to determine whether there are any increased occupational risks to the healthcare provider associated with the use of nitrous oxide.

 Pain management after childbirth

 Perineal pain after childbirth has immediate and long-term negative effects for women and their babies.
 These effects can interfere with breastfeeding and the care of the infant.
 The pain from injection sites and possible episiotomy is managed by the frequent assessment of the report of pain from the mother.
 Pain can come from possible lacerations, incisions, uterine contractions and sore nipples.
 Appropriate medications are usually administered.
 Routine episiotomies have not been found to reduce the level of pain after the birth.

+Research

+Genetic research has also tied pain experienced during labour to potassium voltage regulation in neurons, suggesting the potential for specific medication targeting these nociceptive receptors.